-4.1.2 Relevant steps when declaring goods 'at risk'
+4.1.2 Relevant steps when declaring goods 'at risk' in your Supplementary Declaration

 - 1. Navigate to the Declaration Goods tab at the item level, and for the relevant item - 2.
 Populate the NI Additional Information Codes field with: 'None of the above goods are at risk and attract duty'